asyncapi/community/TSC_MEMBERSHIP.md

 * Included in key decision-making for the Initiative.
 Especially related to finance.

 ## How to become a TSC member
-Anyone can be a TSC member.
-You however have to fulfill the following requirements:
+Any maintainer can be a TSC member.
+In other words, to become a TSC member, you need to become a maintainer in one of the projects in the AsyncAPI Initiative.

+You can do it by doing at least one of below things in AsyncAPI Initiative GitHub organization:
 * Initiate a repository
 * Donate projects to the initiative
 * Support and commit to existing projects